bem/bem-core/common.docs/reference/reference.en.md

 <a id="intro"></a>

-### Introduction
+## Introduction

-**This document** is a BEMHTML reference book.
+This document is a BEMHTML reference book.

-This document describes:
+It describes:

-* the basic features of BEMHTML;
+* Basic features of BEMHTML
-* a syntax of BEMJSON input data and BEMHTML templates;
+* Syntax of BEMJSON input data and BEMHTML templates
-* a input data processing sequence and HTML generation;
+* Processing sequence of input data and HTML generation
-* the examples of typical problems solving by means of BEMHTML.
+* Examples of typical problems solving by means of BEMHTML.

-**The target audience of this document** is web-developers and HTML-coders who are using the [BEM-methodology](http://bem.info/method/).
+**A target audience of the document** is web developers and HTML coders who use the [BEM methodology](http://bem.info/method/).

-We assume that reader is familiar with:
+This reference requires the following knowledge from the readers:

-* HTML;
+* HTML
-* JavaScript;
+* JavaScript
-* CSS;
+* CSS
-* BEM.
+* BEM

+The reference does not describe:

-Setup of the development environment and templates compilation procedures **are not described in this document**.
+* Setup of the development environment
+* Procedures of templates compilation.

 <a name="bemhtml"></a>

-### BEMHTML Features
+### Features of BEMHTML template engine

 <a id="bem_area"></a>